 His burlesque emcee stylings have been tapped for the Houston Burlesque Festival, the Latin Burlesque Festival, the Caribbean Burlesque Festival, the Dallas Burlesque Festival and countless other burlesque productions from Pittsburgh to Los Angeles.
 As his boylesque persona Pretty Boy Rock, he has been selected to perform at the 1st Annual Oregon Burlesque Festival, 2014 Ohio Burlesque Festival, 2014 San Antonio Burlesque Festival, Fierce!
 The 2014 International Queer Burlesque Festival, Alterna-TEASE 2014and the Amsterdam Burlesque Award Festival 2014.
 He recently was crowned Big Boylesquer 2014 atMichigan's 2nd Annual Spring Fling Burlesque Festivalin Detroit.

 Estrada was the artistic director of the Experiencia Dance Companyat Teatro La Tea in New York (2003-2005) and has since choreographed New York stage productions, tours and dance sequences in films.
 In 2009, he founded his San Antonio-based Acting Master Class Serieswhere he continues to offer workshops in acting, musical theatre, voice and speech and dance.
 See more of him here.

-Something Blue (left), Layna D'Luna (center), and Lola LeStrange (right) are fresh new faces in the Jigglewatts family.
+Something Blue (left), Layna D'Luna (center), and Lady Lola LeStrange (right) are fresh new faces in the Jigglewatts family.
 These ingenues are ones to watch as they perfect the art of their tease and shimmy down the glitter brick road toward Jigglewatts City.